plaintoothpaste/PLG/readme.md

 ## Methods

-The following is a list of methods and a quick overview of their function, it should obvious from the name what it is they do.
+The following is a list of methods and a quick overview of their function:
 - PLG: Initialise a PLG object: 0 inputs is an empty object, 1 input loads an existing custom file.
 - set: properties are protected (read-only) and can be adjusted using this method.
 Properties are set using name value pairs.
 - defineUnit: used to define the individual unit cell